DariuszRKozlowski/Ekstraklasa-Database/README.md

 This sql script consists structure of all data tables and provides inserting basic informations about clubs, clubs coaches and referees.

 Next step is inserting into Players table data about footballers.
-It's possible by executing `Players-Table-Data`.
+It's possible by executing `Players-Table-Data.sql`.

 Informations about every single gameweek (matches, statistics) are in `x-gameweek-data.sql` scripts.
 By inserting data about matches and statistics is possible to create interesting reports.
 Basic ones might be found in script `Ekstraklasa-ratings.sql`.